Here’s what it means when it says call rejected when calling someone:

 Instead, rejected calls are when someone chooses to block a call or a phone number altogether.

-So if you want to learn all about what call rejected means when making a call, then this article is for you.
+So if you want to learn all about what call rejected means when calling someone, then this article is for you.

 Let’s get started!